Jefferies Financial Group Trims OrganiGram (TSE:OGI) Target Price to C$3.34

 OrganiGram (TSE:OGI – Get Rating) had its price objective reduced by Jefferies Financial Group from C$3.44 to C$3.34 in a research note released on Wednesday, BayStreet.CA reports.
 Jefferies Financial Group also issued estimates for OrganiGram’s Q3 2022 earnings at ($0.02) EPS, Q4 2022 earnings at ($0.02) EPS, FY2022 earnings at ($0.09) EPS, FY2023 earnings at ($0.04) EPS and FY2025 earnings at $0.10 EPS.

 Several other brokerages have also recently weighed in on OGI.
-Raymond James dropped their price objective on OrganiGram from C$5.00 to C$3.00 and set an outperform rating for the company in a report on Tuesday, March 15th.
-ATB Capital raised OrganiGram from a sector perform rating to an outperform rating and set a C$3.00 price objective for the company in a report on Wednesday.
-Canaccord Genuity Group upgraded OrganiGram from a hold rating to a speculative buy rating and lifted their price target for the company from C$3.00 to C$3.25 in a research note on Wednesday, January 12th.
+Canaccord Genuity Group raised OrganiGram from a hold rating to a speculative buy rating and lifted their price objective for the company from C$3.00 to C$3.25 in a report on Wednesday, January 12th.
+Raymond James decreased their price target on OrganiGram from C$5.00 to C$3.00 and set an outperform rating on the stock in a research note on Tuesday, March 15th.
+ATB Capital upgraded OrganiGram from a sector perform rating to an outperform rating and set a C$3.00 price target on the stock in a research note on Wednesday.
 Finally, Alliance Global Partners decreased their price target on OrganiGram from C$4.00 to C$2.25 and set an underperform rating on the stock in a research note on Friday, January 7th.
 One research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have given a buy rating to the company.
 According to MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of C$3.05.

 Shares of TSE OGI opened at C$2.19 on Wednesday.
 The stock has a market capitalization of C$686.98 million and a PE ratio of -6.29.
 The company has a debt-to-equity ratio of 1.67, a current ratio of 8.40 and a quick ratio of 6.60.
 The business has a fifty day moving average price of C$1.97 and a two-hundred day moving average price of C$2.31.
 OrganiGram has a fifty-two week low of C$1.65 and a fifty-two week high of C$4.26.